Courses

 Sports Analytics – Moneyball for All: How Analytics Have Revolutionized the Sports World

 Should a football team punt on 4th down or go for it?
-How much money should a team spend on its starting shortstop?
+How much money should a team invest on its starting shortstop?
 Does home-court advantage really matter?
 These questions were once answered by a coach’s gut-instinct, player’s skill, or perhaps even team tradition.
-The sports industry is now turning to statistical analysis and number-based reasoning for answers.
+The sports industry is now turning to statistical analysis and data-driven reasoning for answers.
 In this course, students will focus on how analytics is utilized to guide different aspects of sports teams from game strategy to team operations and management.
-Students will learn basic analytics skills and apply them in a variety of different situations in the sports industry, ranging from in-game play calling to salary negotiations.
+Students will learn foundational analytical skills and apply them in a variety of situations in the sports industry, ranging from in-game play calling to salary negotiations.

 - -